EDUCBA Logo

 • Symbols

-By using the concatenate function, the data can be easily combined into one cell, as shown in the above examples.
-The only difference is that the concatenate function comes with a limitation of 255 characters.
-However, there is no such restriction when it comes to using the symbol “&” for combing the data.
+The data can be easily combined into one cell using the concatenate function, as shown in the above examples.
+The only difference is that the concatenate function is limited to 255 characters.
+However, there is no restriction regarding using the symbol “&” for combing the data.

 Method 1st by using the function of concatenating.